epfl-lara/stainless/core/src/sphinx/limitations.rst

 Out of Memory Errors
 ^^^^^^^^^^^^^^^^^^^^

-By default Leon assumes that unbounded data types can be arbitrarily large and that all well-founded recursive functions have enough stack space to finish their computation.
+By default Stainless assumes that unbounded data types can be arbitrarily large and that all well-founded recursive functions have enough stack space to finish their computation.
 Thus a verified program may crash at run-time due to: